Wienermobile: Notable incidents

 In June 2007, a Wienermobile with the Wisconsin vanity license plate of YUMMY made headlines after being stopped by an Arizona Department of Public Safety officer for having an allegedly stolen license plate.
-Officer K. Lankow had observed the Wienermobile slowing traffic and checked the license plate to determine if the vehicle was street legal.
-The license plate came back as being stolen out of Columbia, Missouri, so the officer stopped the Wienermobile and detained the driver.
-Oscar Mayer had not notified police that they had obtained a duplicate replacement plate after the previous one was stolen, and that it should be considered stolen only if not on a Wienermobile.
+The officer had observed the Wienermobile slowing traffic and checked the license plate to determine if the vehicle was street legal.
+The license plate came back as being stolen from Columbia, Missouri, so the officer stopped the Wienermobile and detained the driver.
+Oscar Mayer had not notified police that the company had obtained a duplicate replacement plate after the previous one was stolen, and that it should be considered stolen only if not on a Wienermobile.
 The Wienermobile was released soon after the error was discovered.

+On July 22, 2024, a Wienermobile was hit by a car while driving on Interstate 294 near Oak Brook, Illinois and flipped on its side when the driver lost control.
+No injuries were reported, though the vehicle itself had visible damage.